isomerpages/mddi-corp/media-centre/speeches/_posts/2023-12-04-post-Speech by Minister Josephine Teo at the Singapore Conference on Artificial Intelligence.md

 image: ""
 variant: markdown
 ---
-Opening Remarks by Mrs Josephine Teo, Minister for Communications and Information, at the Singapore Conference on Artificial Intelligence, 4 December 2023

 Friends and colleagues

 1\.
 Good morning and thank you for making time to be here in Singapore.